How to Do a Parasite Cleanse Safely and Effectively

 - Creosote bush

-Despite the limited research, many of these botanicals, including cat’s claw, oregano oil, garlic, fennel, and ginger, are considered safe for short-term use in healthy, non-pregnant people.
-I tend to have my clients take our Biota Clear antimicrobials, which have strong antiparasitic properties.
+Despite the limited research, many of these botanicals, including oregano oil, garlic, peppermint, fennel, and ginger, are considered safe for short-term use in healthy, non-pregnant people.
+I tend to have my clients with milder symptoms take our Biota Clear antimicrobials, which include antimicrobial herbs with antiparasitic properties.

 Probiotics and Antimicrobials

 Whether my clients with parasites are using conventional or herbal antiparasitics, we include probiotics along with antimicrobial treatment.
-Studies have shown that combining antibiotics with probiotics makes them stronger against other types of microbial imbalances in the gut, such as Clostridium difficile, SIBO, or H. pylori 25, 40, 41, 42].
+Studies have shown that combining antibiotics with probiotics can enhance the medication’s effects against other types of gut pathogens, such as Clostridium difficile 31, SIBO 32, or H. pylori 33.

 Parasite Cleanse: Back to the Basics

 As with most of our content, the topic of parasite cleanses comes back to gut health.
-A healthy gut forms the foundation of our resilience against parasitic infections.
+A healthy gut forms the foundation of our resilience against many issues, including parasitic infections.

-So, instead of entrusting your health to a Tiktoker’s detox home remedy, I encourage you to follow the science and seek the clinical experience of someone you trust.
+So, instead of entrusting your health to the latest trending detox home remedy, I encourage you to follow the science and seek the clinical experience of someone you trust.
 If you’d like help tailoring your diet, lifestyle, and supplements to deal with parasites or generally support your health, please reach out to the Ruscio Institute for Functional Health and schedule a time to talk with one of our practitioners.

 The Ruscio Institute has developed a range of high-quality formulations to help our clients and audience.
 If you’re interested in learning more about these products, please click here.
 Note that there are many other options available, and we encourage you to research which products may be right for you.
 The information on DrRuscio.com is for educational purposes only.
 It is not a substitute for professional medical advice, diagnosis, or treatment.